 Additionally, you can also redeem your points for things like gift cards, statement credits, Apple and Amazon purchases, or through the Chase Experiences portal.
 But these options usually offer less value from a cents per point perspective than redeeming with transfer partners or through the Chase travel portal.

 Alternative Cards to the Chase Sapphire Preferred Card

 While the Amex Gold card is significantly more expensive than the Chase Sapphire Preferred card, at $250, it is definitely not worth writing off (see rates and fees).
 The Amex Gold card is a powerful point-earner in its own right, offering cardholders 4x Membership Rewards points per $1 on dining at restaurants worldwide and at U.S. supermarkets (up to $25,000 per calendar year, 1x thereafter), plus 3x Membership Rewards points on flights booked directly with airlines or on Amex Travel.
-You’ll also receive a $120 annual dining credit, along with access to Amex Offers and The Hotel Collection.
+You’ll also receive up to $120 in annual dining credits, along with access to Amex Offers and The Hotel Collection.
 Terms apply and enrollment may be required for select American Express benefits and offers.

 Similar to Chase Ultimate Rewards points, Amex Membership Rewards points can be redeemed in a variety of ways, including towards travel, as a statement credit, gift cards, or through one of the American Express transfer partners.